aceazycrdfz/pyvoting/README.md

-# VotingSystems Overview
+# Project Overview
-This is a election framework in python that simulates 9 voting methods, including 4 I have invented!
-In this README document I will explain what all these voting methods are, how they work, and their recommended practical usage.
-For detailed examples of using this code, please refer to main.py.
+This is an election framework in python that simulates 9 voting methods, including 4 I have invented!
+In this README document I will explain what all these voting methods are, their recommended practical usage, and how to use my code.
+In Voting.py, there are documentations for every function in this framework in great detail.

 When this code is used to simulate an election, it will return a list ranking all candidates possibly with tied ranks.
 So although these voting methods are primarily designed for single winner elections, they can be easily extended to letting the top few candidates win.
+However, this code is NOT made for elections with proportional representation.
+As for multi-winner elections, there exists better voting methods that my framework cannot support.

-Each candidate also has a log attached, which documents the processes and outcomes of each step in the election.
+My code will also attach a log to each candidate, which documents the processes and outcomes of each step in the election.
 By inspecting this log you can extract the score of each candidate and understand the whole election process (very useful for some complicated voting methods).
-You can use whatever method to visualize the election result using the log.
+You can use whatever method you prefer to visualize the election result using the log.
 Refer to the documentation of the RunElection function in Voting.py for its format (except for STAR Voting, please refer to STARVoting.py for its special log format).

 This code is very robust and versatile.
 It ranks all candidates and performs tie-breaking exhaustively.
 It can accept and interpret ballots that doesn't strictly follow the required format.
-In main.py there are many examples for acceptable ballot input for each voting method.
+There are many examples for acceptable ballot input when I later introduce the voting methods.

 The OOP nature of this code makes it very easy to develop new voting methods under my framework!
 All xxxVoting classes inherit the Voting class where the core RunElection function was already inplemented.
-You can easily design your own voting method by referring to the implementation of PluralityVoting.py and ApprovalVoting.py.
+You can easily design your own voting method by mimicking my implementations of these xxxVoting.py.
+There are very detailed comments explaining every step in the code.
 Essentialy, all you need to do is to redefine the Vote function of the your Ballot class.

+# How to Use This Code

+...

 # Incentives for Elimination Process